-Subsection (6) classifies a violation of the stopping and traversing rules of the section.
+Subsection (4) classifies a violation of the section.

-This section is based on UVC s 11-703 and also retains portions of ORS 483.228.
+This section is based on subsection (a), UVC s 11-703.
+It also retains portions of subsection (1), ORS 483.228.

 ORS 483.228 and UVC s 11-703 provide that drivers of certain types of vehicles must stop before traversing a railroad grade crossing.
 The UVC section specifies the types of vehicles by providing that authorization be given to the appropriate state agency to adopt regulations in conformance with the most recent U. S. Department of Transportation regulations and these list certain vehicle types.
 This draft section retains the approach of ORS 483.228 in listing each type of motor vehicle required to stop.
-It augments the list by adding those vehicles of non-profit corporations whose operation conforms to the provisions of ORS 767.035, as amended by Chapter 38, Oregon Laws 1974 (Special Session).
+It augments the list by adding busses used for transporting children on church functions and activities and those vehicles of non-profit corporations whose operation conforms to the provisions of subsection (11) of ORS 767.035.

-Page 7
+Page 6

 Special Stops Required

-Preliminary Draft No. 1
+Preliminary Draft No. 2